2 Meanings

 We always walked a very thin line

-You didn't even hear me out (you didn't even hear me out)
+You didn't even hear me out (Didn't even hear me out)

 You never gave a warning sign (I gave so many signs)